exysta/2425_ESE_Projet_TagBot/README.md

 # 2425_ESE_Project_TagBot
-Welcome to the TagBot project created by the amazing team consisted of Lucas Chapart, Charlotte Fricto and Marie Caronello.
+Welcome to the TagBot project created by the amazing team consisted of Lucas Chapart, Charlotte Fricot and Marie Caronello.
 You may chose the language for the project description.

 <details>